 The Rockpile Museum has joined the Museums For All, a signature access program of the Institute of Museum and Library Services (IMLS), administered by the Association of Children’s Museums (ACM), to encourage people of all backgrounds to visit museums regularly and build lifelong museum-going habits.
-The program supports those receiving food assistance (SNAP) benefits visiting the Rockpile Museum for a minimal fee of $3.00 per person, up to four people, with the presentation of a SNAP Electronic Benefits Transfer (EBT) card.
+The program supports those receiving food assistance (SNAP) benefits visiting the Rockpile Museum for FREE, up to four people, with the presentation of a SNAP Electronic Benefits Transfer (EBT) card.
 The Rockpile Museum will also extend this benefit to those in the Women, Infants and Children Program (WIC) with the presentation of a WIC EBT card.
+Free admission for Museums for All guests in 2023 is sponsored by First Intestate Bank of Gillette.
 Similar free and reduced admission is available to eligible members of the public at more than 700 museums across the country.
 Museums for All is part of the Rockpile Museum’s broad commitment to seek, include, and welcome all audiences.

 View directions to the museum online.

 Artifacts on Display

 Located in the heart of coal country in northeast Wyoming, visitors to the museum enjoy large collections of: